justingrant/proposal-temporal/docs/timezone-draft.md

   /** Given an absolute instant returns this time zone's corresponding
-   * UTC offset, in nanoseconds (signed). */ getOffsetAtInstant(absolute : Temporal.Absolute) : number;
+   * UTC offset, in nanoseconds (signed). */ getOffsetFor(absolute : Temporal.Absolute) : number;

   /** Given the calendar/wall-clock time, returns an array of 0, 1, or
    * 2 absolute instants that are possible points on the timeline